 Where the two states reach conflicting cascade conclusions, MAP under Article 25 is the formal escalation path.
 Submit MAP within the treaty's time limit (typically three years).

-Six traps catch dual-residence property owners most often:
+Six traps catch dual-residence property owners most often.
+Watch for these:

-3. **Treating a let BTL flat as a permanent home.** Step 1 requires availability to the individual.
-A BTL flat let to tenants is not available to the owner and does not satisfy Step 1.
+Treating a let BTL flat as a permanent home.
+Step 1 requires the home to be available to you.
+A BTL flat let to tenants is not available to you and does not satisfy Step 1.

-The Article 4 cascade is a precise instrument with a small number of resolving criteria, applied in strict order.
-For UK property owners, it determines residence-state taxation but not source-state taxation.
-UK rental and UK gains remain UK-taxable under Articles 6 and 13 regardless of how the cascade resolves.
-What changes is which state taxes worldwide income and where foreign tax credit must be claimed.
+The Article 4 cascade is a precise instrument: a small number of resolving criteria, applied in strict order.
+If you own UK property, it settles your residence-state taxation but not your source-state taxation.
+UK rental and UK gains stay UK-taxable under Articles 6 and 13 however the cascade resolves.
+What changes is which state taxes your worldwide income, and where you claim foreign tax credit.

 - Confirm dual residence first.
 Apply the SRT under FA 2013 Sch 45 on the UK side and the foreign-side domestic test separately.
 If only one says resident, no cascade is needed.